-The club’s dinghies (Toppers, Bahias and Whaly safety boat are available for hire to members Please follow these guidelines to ensure that they remain serviceable for as long as possible for everyone’s enjoyment.
+The club’s dinghies (Toppers, Bahias, Stratos and Whaly safety boat) are available for hire to sailing members.
+Please follow these guidelines to ensure that they remain serviceable for as long as possible for everyone’s enjoyment.

 Who can hire a dinghy?

 For pleasure use, sailing members may hire a dinghy if they have prior experience of sailing the dinghy or who are otherwise very experienced sailors capable of competently sailing it.
 If there is any doubt an induction can be arranged upon request.

 N.B The above requirement does not take effect if taking part in a club racing where safety boat cover is provided.

 Availability: Club summer courses, Sunday sailing courses and training days have priority for the use of club dinghies.

 How to hire a dinghy/safety boat

 Please complete this form The Whaly Safety Boat (normally used for battery duty and kept on the clubs mooring) may only be taken out for a maximum of 2 hours and its’ use is restricted to the Club’s training area.
 You may use the Strangford 16 ferry boat to retrieve it/leave it back to/from the mooring.

 - All missing items or record of damage, defects or problems must be recorded.
 (For now, drop a note into the letterbox outside the office).
 Normal wear and tear is expected and members will not incur a cost if this occurs during the hire.